ro0gr/ember-cli-page-object/guides/quickstart.md

 ## Creating a Page Object

-Now let's test a search page which includes a QuickSearch form from the previous example and a simple results list with a title and desciption for each result item:
+Now let's test a search page which includes a `QuickSearch` form from the previous example and a simple results list:

 ```html
 <section class="SearchPage">